Ian Happ Player Props: Cubs vs. Angels

-The Chicago Cubs, including Ian Happ (.176 batting average in his past 10 games), take on starting pitcher Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Tuesday at 9:38 PM ET.
+Ian Happ -- .206 average over his past 10 games -- will be in action for the Chicago Cubs versus the Los Angeles Angels, with Jaime Barria on the hill, on June 7 at 9:38 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Padres.
+In his last game he had a one-hit performance (1-for-3) against the Angels.

 Ian Happ Game Info & Props vs. the Angels